HansikaGunasekara/travel-insurance-claims-analysis/README.md

 This project includes 🧠 a collaborative Colab Notebook, 📂 dataset, and 📘 README for reproducibility and business insights.

+## 🔍 Data Overview

+This Kaggle dataset is from a third-party travel insurance servicing company that is based in Singapore.

+The attributes:
+1. Claim Status (Claim.Status)
+2. Name of agency (Agency)
+3. Type of travel insurance agencies (Agency.Type)
+4. Distribution channel of travel insurance agencies (Distribution.Channel)
+5. Name of the travel insurance products (Product.Name)
+6. Duration of travel (Duration)
+7. Destination of travel (Destination)
+8. Amount of sales of travel insurance policies (Net.Sales)
+9. Commission received for travel insurance agency (Commission)
+10. Gender of insured (Gender)
+11. Age of insured (Age)

 ## 🚀 Project Overview
 This repository explores customer behavior and claim outcomes in travel insurance data.
 With over 63K records, the analysis uncovers imbalances in claim acceptance, highlights top-performing products, and evaluates data reliability.